MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-os-single-server-overview.md

 >Single-server may also be an initial configuration for users with plans to scale out in the future.

 > [!IMPORTANT]
 > This setup can only provide hardware resiliency.
+In Azure Stack HCI 21H1, a single server/node scale is only supported on single storage type configurations.
 VMs will have downtime when restarting the single node.
 ## **Requirements**
 Hardware, software, and network requirements for multi-server apply to single-server, see [What you need for Azure Stack HCI](/azure-stack/hci/overview#what-you-need-for-azure-stack-hci) for more detail.